Employee wellness initiatives to take into a post-COVID world

 AMD has been organising what it calls ‘monthly manager meet’ to help its line managers rise to the challenges arising from the new normal.

 Fathima Farouk, HR head, AMD India, singles out one of the ideas that keep recurring in these conversations.
-They call it ‘Employee Value Proposition’, where employee preference is given its due.
+They call it ‘Employee Value Preposition’, where employee preference is given its due.

 “A young mother might want a lean period when her child’s online classes are on but is ready to catch up on work during the rest of the day.
 Such concerns must be prioritised.
 We ask line managers to make employees part of the decision-making process,” says Fathima, and managers are urged to set realistic objectives for their team members.